j46-txt/takakia/README.md

 > * **Linux & macOS:** `~/.config/takakia/profiles/`
 > * **Windows:** `%APPDATA%\takakia\profiles\`
 >
-> *(Alternatively, you can place your custom profiles inside the `src/takakia/profiles/` directory in the source folder before running the installation script).*
+> Alternatively, you can place your custom profiles inside the `src/takakia/profiles/` directory in the source folder before running the installation script.

 ## Commands